palosaari/fablab/docs/assignments/week06.md

 Milled PCB looks pretty nice.

 I am not 100% sure how to interpret that, but it looks like scale is in Inches.
 So 0.010 * 25.4mm = 0.254mm is that smallest slot machine did.
-It fits to trace drill bit size, 0.25mm, I used in mods when toolpath was made.
+It fits to trace milling bit size, 0.25mm, I used in mods when toolpath was made.

 ## Programmer UPDI D11C